Tennessee Family Homeschools by Trekking to Ancient Cities, Amazing Places They Read About

 0:00

 Don’t get the Lanes wrong, they read books galore while globetrotting in search of adventure.
-But one thing is certain: there will be paddle boarding, canyon hikes, and visits to the beach in Florida and beyond along the way.
+But one thing is certain: There will be paddle boarding, canyon hikes, and visits to the beach in Florida and beyond along the way.

 “We’re standing looking into the cenote, they’re like, ‘This is where they would do those sacrifices that we read about,’” mom Lindsay Lane, 41, told The Epoch Times, telling of their field trip to Mexico.
 “This is where they would do it!”

-Lindsay and her husband, Derek, 43, are convinced that to spur their five kids to “love learning” is to spur them on to success in life, because if you love learning, “you can do anything,” she said.
-Literature is their gateway into the world.
+Lindsay Lane and her husband, Derek, 43, are convinced that to spur their five kids to “love learning” is to spur them on to success in life, because if you love learning, “you can do anything,” she said.
+Literature is their gateway to the world.
 After reading a book about ancient Rome, they flew to Italy and walked among the ruined columns.

 And so it went.